 Identifying potential breakthroughs is a complex, multi-faceted process requiring both internal and external resources.
-To do so, we leveraged a combination of desk research, interviews with subject matter experts, an in-person convening of experts and food systems stakeholders, and crowdsourced activities on the Future of Food Impact Roadmap's online community platform.farmers, and food innovators.
-In a series of guided sessions, participants identified over 400 innovative ideas across social, technological, economic, environmental, and political categories.After the lab we combined these hundreds of breakthrough ideas with additional ones sourced through expert interviews, the food systems stakeholders, and crowdsourced activities on the Future of Food Impact Roadmap's online community platform.After the lab we combined these hundreds of breakthrough ideas with additional ones sourced through expert interviews, the online community, and our own desk research.
+To do so, we leveraged a combination of desk research, interviews with subject matter experts, an in-person convening of experts and food systems stakeholders, and crowdsourced activities on the Future of Food Impact Roadmap's online community platform.

+At the in-person two-day Future of Food Lab at XPRIZE headquarters, we brought together 45 participants from diverse sectors including agriculture and food systems academics, behavioral economists, venture capitalists, entrepreneurs, futurists, farmers, and food innovators.
+In a series of guided sessions, participants identified over 400 innovative ideas across social, technological, economic, environmental, and political categories.

+After the lab we combined these hundreds of breakthrough ideas with additional ones sourced through expert interviews, the online community, and our own desk research.
 These ideas were then analyzed, combined, and refined into a concise list of 12 breakthroughs that was then further vetted by subject matter experts and our online community.